dilipMaharjan/graphql/README.md

 2. Go to the project directory and run yarn or npm  install

-3.Execute yarn run dev:server or npm run dev:server in the terminal/cmd
+3. Execute yarn run dev:server or npm run dev:server in the terminal/cmd

-4.Type localhost:4000/graphql and you can query GraphiQL with following query
+4. Type localhost:4000/graphql and you can query GraphiQL with following query

 #for list of customers
 {